-Though we primarily photograph weddings in the DC area, we have also documented several marriages in and around Philadelphia.
-The City of Brotherly Love has become one of our favorite locations for wedding photography.
-We sometimes even think of ourselves as Philadelphia wedding photographers!
-We always look forward to the next opportunity to help a Philly-based couple preserve their wedding-day memories forever.
+Though we primarily photograph weddings in the DC area, we are also available to document your nuptials in Philadelphia.
+In fact, the City of Brotherly Love has become one of our favorite locations for wedding photography.
+We have photographed so many wedding celebrations there, that we sometimes think of ourselves as Philadelphia wedding photographers!
+So if you are planning a marriage event in Philly, we are ready and willing to make the drive up!

 This particular Philadelphia-based bride and groom organized their wedding in the way mentioned above.
 They had their ceremony outside in the Warden Garden, a green space on one side of the museum’s front lawn.
-For a Philadelphia wedding photographer, what makes this such a great spot for future spouses to exchange their vows is the brick staircase.
+For a Philadelphia wedding photographer, what makes this such a great spot for you and your beloved to exchange your vows is the brick staircase.
 That structure leads out from the second floor of the museum to the grass below.
-This means the wedding party emerges from the museum well above lawn and then walks down the curving staircase.
-Guests at a Quaker City wedding get an unobstructed view of the groomsmen, groom, bridesmaids and bride during the processional.
-A Philly wedding photographer can get similarly unobstructed images of the bride walking down the stairs.
-The pictures can show her moving toward her future husband with the eyes of all the guests fixated on her!
+This means your wedding party emerges from the museum well above the lawn and then walks down the curving staircase.
+The guests at your Quaker City wedding get an unobstructed view of the entire wedding party during the processional.
+A Philadelphia wedding photographer can get similarly unobstructed images of you walking down the stairs.
+The pictures can show you moving toward your future spouse with the eyes of all the guests fixated on you!

 We captured this image just outside the museum after the Philadelphia-based couple had had their first look.
 The bride-to-be decided to meet her future husband by the ornate fountain located in the Stoner Courtyard.
 The latter is located just outside the Penn Museum’s front door.
 After he saw his soon-to-be wife in her wedding dress for the first time, the groom was overcome with emotion.
 After he wiped away a few tears, he sat with his bride on the edge of the fountain.
 The two spent a few minutes just chatting.
 It was a beautiful scene — just the two of them enjoying each other’s company and the few moments they had to be alone together.
 We did not want to disturb them by taking a picture, of course.
 So we moved out of their line of sight and got this beautiful and romantic photo of them.Philadelphia Wedding Photographers (6).